The Cruel Sea (1953 film): Filming

 The film was shot on location in Plymouth Naval Dockyard and the English Channel.
 Scenes showing the sailors in the water were shot in the open-air water-tank at Denham Studios.
 Other work was completed at Ealing studios.
 The brief scenes showing Petty Officer Tallow coming home on leave were filmed in Stepney, London.
 The crane jibs above the houses in the background were edited in as the docks were over a mile away.
 Donald Sinden (playing Lockhart) suffered in real life from negative buoyancy, meaning that he was unable to float or swim in water, which was discovered while filming the sequence when the ship Compass Rose is sinking.
 Co-star Jack Hawkins (playing Ericson) saved him from drowning in Denham's open-air water-tank.

-The evacuation of the ship was the first scene to be shot in the tank, which was about an acre in size, 10 feet deep and contained two giant wave-making machines and an aeroplane propeller which had a fire-hose aimed at it to create the spray.
+Donald Sinden wrote in his memoir:The evacuation of the ship was the first scene to be shot in the tank, which was about an acre in size, 10 feet deep and contained two giant wave-making machines and an aeroplane propeller which had a fire-hose aimed at it to create the spray.
 The whole crew were to jump over the side – the great stuntman Frankie Howard from the top of the superstructure.
 The First Assistant Director, Norman Priggen, came to me and asked 'Can you swim?'
 'No' I said.
 'OK, you jump from there' and he showed me a position furthest from the bank.
 I reasoned that it was possibly the shallow end.
 The night was cold and cast and crew shivered as we waited for the 'sea' to become rough enough: and then 'ACTION!'
 I ran to the side, climbed up and as I jumped flexed my knees expecting to land in about three feet of water.
 Down I went...
 All the others arrived safely at the bank and thank God, Jack heard someone ask 'Where's Donald?'
 He dived in again and pulled me out just in time.
 It transpired that the First thought that I had been joking when I said I couldn't swim!
 But we had to do it another five times, with me in a different position now.
 For another shot, the leading players were required to swim past the camera in close-up.
 'ACTION!'
 Jack Hawkins swam past – then a long gap – and then Denholm Elliott...
 'Donald we didn't see you, lets do it again' said the Director.
 Jack – a gap – Denholm...
 I was certainly swimming past but, as the camera operator Chic Waterson spotted – underwater.
 The only answer was for Frankie Howard (the stuntman) to take an enormous breath and swim breaststroke under the surface, with me lying on his back simulating the crawl.
-If you look carefully you will see – compared with the others – I am completely out of the water!
+If you look carefully you will see – compared with the others – I am completely out of the water!In a scene where the corvette’s main 4 inch gun was to be fired at night, the first round used was a simple pyrotechnic load which resulted in a large wad of burning cotton falling unspectacularly out of the gun’s muzzle.
+As a consequence, and unbeknown to Donald Sinden, who was acting as the officer in charge of the gun, the crew decided to load a live 4 inch round for the second take.
+Sinden sighted a small light “bobbing on the water” through his binoculars as he gave the command to fire, and this turned out to be a small fishing boat.
+The live shell missed the boat by an estimated “2 to 3 yards” according to Sinden, narrowly averting disaster.